openownership/bods-dev-handbook/style_guide.md

 # BODS Style Guide - #WIP

-This style guide is a draft to be discussed and not yet implemented across the BODS schema and documentation (as of May 2019, BODS v0.2).
+This style guide is a draft not yet implemented across the BODS schema and documentation (as of October 2023 BODS 0.3).
 It can be used to guide editing and content writing.

 ## Common Conventions

 ### Readability